The Atacama Cosmology Telescope: DR6 Constraints on Extended Cosmological Models

 We also find that models that alter the growth of structure are not preferred by our data.
 In particular, we do not find evidence in any extended model for a significant shift in the CMB-inferred $S_8$ value toward lower late-universe estimates, for example from cosmic shear surveys, as summarized in Fig.~\ref{fig:S8-tension}.
-Our results generally lie on the upper end of the limits from DES+KiDS~\citep{DES_KIDS_shear_2023}, although it is important to note that the $S_8$ value in \lcdm\ is already consistent between \pactlb\ and this result.
-Also in this case the matter density inferred via DESI BAO will contribute to the location of the maximum-likelihood point.
+Our results generally lie on the upper end of the limits from DES+KiDS~\citep{DES_KIDS_shear_2023}, although it is important to note that the $S_8$ value in \lcdm\ is already consistent between \pactlb\ and this result.\footnote{The more recent KiDS Legacy measurement, $S_8=0.815^{+0.016}_{-0.021}$, shifts to even higher values and is almost perfectly centered on the \pactlb\ result.} Also in this case the matter density inferred via DESI BAO will contribute to the location of the maximum-likelihood point.
 For all models tested, using BOSS instead of DESI BAO data yields qualitatively similar conclusions.
 In addition, it is important to note that the inference of $S_8$ itself from galaxy weak lensing or other late-time data will generally change in the presence of the new physics shown in these models (e.g., non-GR values of $\gamma$ or non-zero $\Gamma_{\rm DMDE}$), and thus one should take the comparison shown here with a grain of salt.